Happy Hogan (character): Publication history

-Fictional character biography
+Character biography

-A former boxer with a history of losing fights, Hogan is hired by Tony Stark as his chauffeur and personal assistant after Happy saves Tony's life.
-While hospitalized after being beaten up by a supervillain called the Unicorn, he had an allergic reaction to flowers.
-Happy learns that Tony is Iron Man.
+A former boxer with a history of losing fights, Hogan is hired by Tony Stark as his chauffeur and personal assistant after saving his life.
+Hogan later learns Stark's secret identity as Iron Man.

-Then, a desperately ill Happy is mutated into a giant, savage, nearly mindless, superhumanly strong humanoid known as the Freak when doctors try to cure him using a cobalt ray machine powered by Stark's experimental "Enervator" device.
+While ill, Happy is mutated into the Freak, a giant, savage humanoid creature, when doctors try to cure him using a cobalt ray machine powered by Stark's experimental "Enervator" device.
 The Freak breaks loose and goes on a rampage, escaping before Iron Man can arrive to stop him.

 Iron Man leads the Freak back to his laboratory, but runs out of power and collapses.
 The Freak encounters Pepper Potts, who faints at the sight of him, and he carries her away.
 The police fire on him, causing him to drop Pepper.
 Iron Man saves Pepper, and leads the Freak to his lab again.
-He is restored to his normal self in Tales of Suspense #76 (April 1966) when Iron Man exposes him to the Enervator once again, though he is afflicted with temporary amnesia that lasts until Tales of Suspense #83 (November 1966).
+He is restored to his normal self when Iron Man exposes him to the Enervator once again, though he is afflicted with temporary amnesia.

-Later, while helping Iron Man rebuild his armor, Happy is again exposed to cobalt rays and is again transformed into the Freak.
-The Freak smashes Iron Man through a wall, and takes Pepper with him.
-Iron Man is able to again return Happy to normal.

-The Collector later kidnaps Happy and Pepper, hoping to add the Freak to his collection.
-This draws Iron Man's attention, who intervenes and rescues his friends.

-Later, after Happy is injured while wearing the Iron Man armor, Stark uses the Enervator to save him, thinking that he has corrected the problems with the device.
+After Happy is injured while wearing the Iron Man armor, Stark uses the Enervator to save him, thinking that he has corrected the problems with the device.
 But again it transforms Happy into the Freak, who goes on another rampage.
 He exposes himself to cobalt radiation, causing him to glow with cobalt energy that will eventually reach critical mass and cause him to explode.
 The two battle, until Stark is able to use the Enervator to again revert Happy to normal, apparently for the last time.

 He marries Pepper Potts in Tales of Suspense #91 (July 1967), but they later divorce.

-Happy has worked for almost all of Stark's companies, including Stark Industries, Stark Enterprises and Stark Solutions.
-However, when Tony/Iron Man disappears during the Onslaught saga, Hogan refuses to be employed by Stark-Fujikawa, but is re-employed when Stark returns.
-He also remarries Pepper Potts.
+The two later remarry.